Putting the X back in Xmas

 Be sure to include big family reunions with lots and lots of food and presents.
 (I’d like the new Beatles 1 CD, a gun-cleaning kit, and some new luggage.
 For my stocking, honey-roasted peanuts and lots of dark chocolate—none of that wimpy white or milk chocolate, please).

-Then, celebrate the birth of Christ on January 6 without the distractions of office parties, guerrilla shopping on December 24, and family reunions where Uncle Harold always drinks too much egg nog.
+Then, celebrate the birth of Christ on January 6 (Epiphany) without the distractions of office parties, guerrilla shopping on December 24, and family reunions where Uncle Harold always drinks too much egg nog.
 (Besides, Christ was probably born in the spring when shepherds were actually out watching their flocks by night.)

 Well, it’s something to think about while you’re trying to find a parking spot at the mall.
 And remember, dark chocolate.